 e) must be a SICOT member with membership dues paid two years in a row at the time of the application (the year of the application and the year before);

-g) have at least 4 years of professional experience;
+f) have at least 4 years of professional experience.

 a) Strong preference will be given to applicants with prior or current SICOT meeting attendance.

 Economy flights to Texas from the fellow's country covered by SICOT.